-A dog crate usually consists of a wire frame with a removable tray within the base where the dog's bedding can be placed, but they are available in many different sizes, designs and materials.
+A dog crate usually consists of a wire frame with a removable tray in the base where the dog's bedding can be placed, but you can get them in many different sizes, designs and materials.

-- Training aid: For example helping puppies to learn to be left alone or for helping with toilet training.
+- Training aid: For example, helping puppies to learn to be left alone or helping with toilet training.

-- Short-term confinement: For example, where owner supervision is not possible.
+- Short-term confinement: For example, if you're not around to supervise them.

-- Veterinary advised: In some circumstances a vet may advise the use of a crate, for example to aid recovery after surgery.
+- Vet advised: In some circumstances, a vet may advise the use of a crate, for example, to aid recovery after surgery.

-- Transportation: Crates can help keep dogs secure and comfortable while travelling, for example in the back of your car.
+- When travelling: Crates can help keep dogs feel secure and comfortable while travelling, for example in the back of your car.

-To find out more about dog crates and how you can use them to help your dog feel safe, secure and comfortable read our factsheet on Dog crates a step by step guide (PDF 264KB).
+To find out more about dog crates and how you can use them to help your dog feel safe, secure and comfortable, read our step-by-step guide to dog crates.